niftycode/password_creator/README.md

 # password_creator

-Use this program to calculate a password from masterpasswords and domains using pbkdf2.
-This program is inspired by [ctSESAM-python](https://github.com/pinae/ctSESAM-python).
+Use this program to calculate a password from masterpasswords and domains using [pbkdf2](https://docs.python.org/3/library/hashlib.html#key-derivation).
+This program is inspired by the [ctSESAM-python](https://github.com/pinae/ctSESAM-python).

 ## Requirements